SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 ---
-title: "Getting started with React"
+title: "Getting started with React and sensenet"
-metaTitle: "sensenet Tutorials - Getting started with React"
+metaTitle: "sensenet Tutorials - Getting started with React and sensenet"
-metaDescription: "sensenet Tutorials - Getting started with React"
+metaDescription: "sensenet Tutorials - Getting started with React and sensenet"
 ---

-# Getting started with React and sensenet

-In this tutorial, you will discover how to start a new project using [React framework](https://reactjs.org/) and sensenet.
+In this tutorial, you will discover how to start a new project using [React](https://reactjs.org/) and sensenet.

 # Create react app

-First of all you need a react environment what you can create easily with [create-react-app](https://github.com/facebook/create-react-app#creating-an-app).
+First of all you need a React environment what you can create easily with [create-react-app](https://github.com/facebook/create-react-app#creating-an-app).

-Download and run the following command to create a project with the name *example*:
+Download it and run the following command to create a project with the name *example*:

 ```
 yarn create react-app example